AdobeDocs/experience-manager-core-components.en/help/using/embed.md

 * **Width** - The width of the embedded video
 * **Height** - The height of the embedded video

-Other processors would require similar fields.
+Other processors would offer similar fields and can be defined by a developer by [following the developer documentation of the Embed Component.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)

 ![](assets/screen-shot-2019-09-25-10.15.00.png)